GDPR Privacy Statement

 Legitimate interests – the processing is necessary for our legitimate interests, such as:

-to provide our services or information to you or any organization you work for;
+to provide our services or information to you or any organisation you work for;

 to prevent and detect theft, fraud and other criminal activity;